fttlov/JCAdvance/README.md

 - Added the ability to auto-assign using the "Bind" button or manually via a drop-down list of available buttons
 - Added Profile Manager.
 Create and manage profiles in a single tab of the configurator
 - Fully configurable hotkeys to activate Gyro modes with support for two-button combinations (like R+HOME)
-- Added Gyro Motion Space option — an important setting for Gyro Mouse/Stick modes (see more in Technical changes)
+- Added Gyro Space option - an important setting for Gyro Mouse/Stick modes (see more in Technical changes)
 - Added Polling rate option (higher value means smoother motion)
 - Added option to read Gyro data from the left Joy-con (by default, only the right one is used)
 - Added EMA filter (temporal antialiasing, add some latency)